 Wade Mountain Nature Preserve

-NEW at Wade Mountain is the NICA Trail!
-It was built in conjunction with the local school bike teams and Huntsville Area Mountainbike Riders (HAMR – formerly SORBA-Huntsville).
-This 1.3 mile trail can be accessed from Wade Mountain’s Fleming Trailhead and was designed specifically for mountain bike training.
-Future trails in this area will include a variety of mountain bike training features.
-The rest of the trail system consists of approximately 11 miles of single-track climbs, crisscrossing the upper plateau.
+The trail system at Wad Mountain consists of 11+ miles of single-track climbs, crisscrossing the upper plateau.
 You can bike past Civil War fortifications and catch the view from the top.
 Leaving from the trailhead on Spragins Hollow Road, the initial climb up Devil’s Racetrack trail is about 200 feet in elevation and moderate in difficulty.
-Once at the top, the trails branch off, so taking a map with you is a must.
 This trail frequently experiences fallen trees, washouts and has very rocky sections.
 The trail is shared with hikers and horseback riders and is free to use.
 Donations to the Land Trust of North Alabama are appreciated and to make it easy there’s a box at the trailhead.
-PDF map of the Wade Mountain Preserve trails via the Land Trust.

 Chapman Mountain Nature Preserve

-Chapman Mountain Nature Preserve is a ~650 acre property located just to the east of Huntsville on HWY 72.
-While we have plans for 10 miles of trails, a little over 3 miles are currently open and ready to explore.
+Chapman Mountain Nature Preserve is a 650 acre property located just to the east of Huntsville on HWY 72.
 These trails are open to hikers, mountain bikers and horseback riders. https://www.landtrustnal.org/properties/chapman-mountain-preserve/

 Hays Nature Preserve